Colors Influence Your Emotions and Decisions: Learn How Here!

-For starters, all objects reflect light differently.
-And, this reflected light is what we perceive as color.
+Every object reflects light differently.
+This reflected light is what we perceive as color.

-Also, the range of colors that the majority of people can distinguish appear in the rainbow.
+Also, the colors most people can distinguish appear in the rainbow.
 In order of first place to last, they are:

 - Lack of control

-Additionally, red incites some effects on the human body, including:
+Additionally, red has some effects on our bodies.
+These include:

 - Heart rate increase